Our Estate Administration Attorneys in Lexington & Northern Kentucky Help You Manage Your Loved Ones Assets

 Administration is not the same as probate, which is the process by which a will is proved.
 Administration begins after the probate process is completed, if there is a will, and an executor or administrator is appointed.
 In Kentucky, for estate administration purposes, both an executor and administrator are referred to as the estate's personal representative.

-If Elder Law Lexington is Engaged to Assist You with Estate Administration, We Can Do the Following:
+If Elder Law Lawyers is Engaged to Assist You with Estate Administration, We Can Do the Following:

 - Quickly alert you to potential and often concealed risks